kentagern/innovative-jam/README.md

 # innovative-jam
 Creative economic solutions twitter bot, based on http://conceptnet.io/ api.

+Previous instructions prior to the whole X debacle:

 You'll need to make a Twitter developer account at apps.twitter.com and then create a new Twitter app.
 Add your own account_settings.py file with the following details from that site, found under the 'keys and access tokens' tab:

 CONSUMER_KEY